enzoi/InterviewPrep/README.md

 7. If you were to start your iOS developer position today, what would be your goals a year from now?

 * As an urban designer turned iOS developer, I personally believe the app like Dolo could enrich urban culture by encouraging location-based information exchanges anonymously.
 My goal within a year would be to understand detailed functional and technical requirements for new features with better user experience in order to encourage users to share location-based information.
 As the app grows fast with extensive active users, spontaneous interactions among users - residents, tourists, and workers - could evoke meaningful communications in unexpected ways.
-Then, my next goal past one year from now would be to master how to handle the large volume of requests to help accomplish the mission by optimizing performance.
+Then, my next goal past one year from now would be to master how to handle the large volume of requests to help accomplish the mission by performance tuning.